OpenScienceLabs/opensciencelabs.github.io/docs/analytics-verification.md

   an export; this feature intentionally does not invent a measurement ID.

-Follow [analytics setup and acceptance checks](analytics.md), including changing Pages source to **GitHub Actions**, configuring the four repository variables and restricted WIF service account, dispatching the first refresh, comparing GA4 reports, and confirming a subsequent content deployment preserves the JSON.
+Follow [analytics setup and acceptance checks](analytics.md), including changing Pages source to **GitHub Actions**, verifying the workflow's analytics identifiers and restricted WIF service account, dispatching the first refresh, comparing GA4 reports, and confirming a subsequent content deployment preserves the JSON.